 If your doctor's office does not have the vaccines you need, or you cannot get an appointment in time, use the HealthMap Vaccine Finder to find a doctor or clinic near you that offers vaccines.
 For Partnership Healthcare members, please contact Members Services at (800) 863-4155.

 If you still need help call the Vaccine for Children Program at 530-666-8552

 If you need immediate immunization assistance, please visit your nearest medical clinic or contact our immunization program at 530-666-8552 for an appointment.

 Yellow fever vaccine, and other related traveling vaccines, are available only at designated vaccination centers.
 For more information on vaccines recommended for travel, visit the Center for Disease Control and Prevention – Traveler’s Health page.
 Contact your doctor or primary care clinic to see if they offer the vaccinations that are recommended for your travel destination.

 All Recommended Immunizations are

 offered based on eligibility & availability.

 for eligibility requirements.

-- 2017 Recommended Immunizations for children from birth to 6 years old
+- 2019 Recommended Immunizations for children up to 6 years old

 Vaccine Information for School and Child Care